Why You May Need a More Vitamin D Than the Govt Recommends

 [Get your D measured the next time you go in for a blood test.
 More is not always better.
 If you have hyperparathyroidism, you can develop a condition where you have too much calcium in your blood – not good.
 So keep your doctor in the loop.]

-I’ve known way too many miserable, sickly people who were given all kinds of medications from anti-depressants to antibiotics.
+I’ve known way too many miserable, sickly people who were given all kinds of medications because their D deficiency had been undiagnosed.
 But after switching doctors and a Vitamin D blood test, it turned out that they were just horribly Vitamin D deficient.
-After taking 50,000 units a week, they “magically” turned back into their happy, charming selves.
+After taking 50,000 units a week for a couple of months, they “magically” turned back into their happy, charming selves.*

-This is why if you’re suffering from any chronic disease, you and your doctor first need to rule out simple nutritional deficiencies before getting out the big guns – prescription drugs and major medical intervention.
+This is why if you’re suffering from any chronic disease, you and your doctor first need to rule out simple nutritional deficiencies before getting out the big guns.*

 Of course, even if you’re not deficient in any nutrient, chronic disease can easily be caused by too much ‘bad stuff’ like sugar, wheat or Omega-6 rich vegetable oils.